Image Carousel with 4 slides

 A carousel is a rotating set of images.
 Use the previous and next buttons to change the displayed slide

 Slide 1: Kraft fellows at the Mapuche community Lawen Inchiñ Mapu

 Slide 2: Columbia Business School students at Patagonia

 Slide 3: SPS students at the El Teniente copper mine

 Global education is a priority for Columbia University and its network of Global Centers.
 As such, the Santiago Center is putting special focus on education considering the challenges that Chile faces on this topic.
 Since its foundation, the Santiago Center has developed and facilitated various academic and professional training programs for Columbia students in collaboration with local partners.

-These programs cover a variety of subjects and benefit mostly Columbia graduate and PhD students, although since 2017 several undergraduates have undertaken fieldwork in Chile through study abroad programs.
-These activities include academic exchanges between astrophysics students at Columbia University and Universidad Católica and between graduate students of the Aging Center of the Mailman School of Public Health and Universidad Mayor.
+During the last 3 years, these activities include academic exchanges between astrophysics students at Columbia University and Universidad Católica as well as of students from the Aging Center of the Mailman School of Public Health and Universidad Mayor, among others.

-In another example of collaboration, the spring 2018 semester marked the first year of the literary translation workshop Word for Word, bringing together graduate students at Columbia University’s School of the Arts and at Universidad Diego Portales (UDP) in Chile, for their works to be mutually translated.
+Also, we have continued developing the literary translation workshop Word for Word, which brings together graduate students at Columbia University’s School of the Arts and at Universidad Diego Portales (UDP) in Chile, for their works to be mutually translated.